 This is an overview of our most important hospital policies for patients and visitors.
 Complying with these rules keeps Bryn Mawr Rehab Hospital a safe, healthy, and comfortable place for all of our patients and their loved ones.

-Pets are welcome to visit in the lobby, the patient lounges and outside, as long as pet owners can verify their health and immunization status.
-Patients and/or family members are responsible for feeding and cleaning up after their pets.
-Please speak to your nurse before having pets brought to the hospital.
+- Bring pets to visit.
+Pets are welcome in the lobby and outside grounds, as long as they are up-to-date with immunizations.
+Patients and family members are responsible for feeding and cleaning up after their pets.

 A smoke-free hospital